webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Rules/Range-and-Speed.md

 ---
 aliases:
-- "Range and Speed"
+  - Range and Speed
 tags:
   - Compendium/CSRD/en/Rules/Range-and-Speed
   - Rule/Movement
   - Rule/Range
   - Rule/Speed
+title: Range and Speed
+collection: Rules
+kind: Compendium
 ---
 # Range and Speed
 Distance is simplified into four categories: immediate, short, long, and very long.
 Immediate distance from a character is within reach or within a few steps.
 If a character stands in a small room, everything in the room is within immediate distance.
 At most, immediate distance is 10 feet (3 m).